Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data

 Given $U$ and distance function $d$, a \emph{partial clustering} is defined by a partitioning of the points in $U$.
 We denote the set of partial clusters resulting from any given open set $U$ as $\mathcal{C}_{U}$.
 Subsequently, we denote the set of all partial clusters formed from \emph{all} open sets (hyper-rectangles) by $\mathcal{C}=\bigcup\limits_{U} \mathcal{C}_U$.

 For the purpose of clustering, any distance-based clustering method can be applied.
-We implemented a density-based clustering approach very similar to that of DBSCAN \citep{ester1996density}.
-In the interest of space, we omit details of our implementation.
-Of note are, however, two key points: a) the set of partial clusters generated from within a hyper-rectangle represents a partitioning of those points; and b) two partial clusters generated from a pair of adjacent (overlapping) hyper-rectangles could potentially have a non-empty intersection in points.
+We implemented a density-based clustering approach very similar to that of DBSCAN \cite{ester1996density}.
+It covers two key points: a) the set of partial clusters generated from within a hyper-rectangle represents a partitioning of those points; and b) two partial clusters generated from a pair of adjacent (overlapping) hyper-rectangles could potentially have a non-empty intersection in points.
 In fact it is this intersection that renders connectivity among the partial clusters generated, the information for which will be used in the subsequent step of simplicial complex generation.